-Gold Summer Doldrums
+Gold Summer Doldrums?

-This doldrums term is very apt for goldís summer predicament.
+This doldrums term is very apt for goldís usual summer predicament.
 It describes a zone in the worldís oceans surrounding the equator.
 There hot air is constantly rising, creating long-lived low-pressure areas.
 They are often calm, with little or no prevailing winds.
-History is full of accounts of sailing ships getting trapped in this zone for days or even weeks, unable to make any headway.
+History is full of accounts of sailing ships getting trapped in this zone for days or weeks, unable to make headway.
 The doldrums were murder on shipsí morale.

-Crews had no idea when the winds would pick up again, while they continued burning through their precious stores of food and drink.
+Crews had no idea when the winds would pick up again, while they continued burning through their limited stores of food and drink.
 Without moving air, the stifling heat and humidity were suffocating on these ships long before air conditioning.
 Misery and boredom were extreme, leading to fights breaking out and occasional mutinies.
 Being trapped in the doldrums was viewed with dread, it was a very trying experience.

 Gold investors can somewhat relate.
 Like clockwork nearly every summer, gold starts drifting listlessly sideways.
 It often canít make significant progress no matter what the trends looked like heading into June, July, and August.
 As the days and weeks slowly pass, sentiment deteriorates markedly.
 Patience is gradually exhausted, supplanted with deep frustration.
 Plenty of traders capitulate, abandoning ship.